 We arrive at an extraordinary and unprecedented time in the ongoing story of major dam rehabilitation in North America.
-Strengthened by decades of outstanding but hard won success and continuous technological developments, contractors who specialize in constructing concrete cut-offs through and under operational dams have now unprecedented expertise to offer to an industry craving their skills and resources.
-Grouting specialists - both contractors and consultants - have emerged to bring to the North American market a unique perspective and feeling for their work that is unparalleled historically and geographically.
-It is time to squash the false debate of "grouting vs. concrete walls."
-The obvious way forward is to take the best from each camp: drill, water test and grout (relatively cheaply) to prepare the ground for a concrete wall whose (relatively expensive) extent is now properly defined.
+Strengthened by decades of outstanding but hard won success and continuous technological developments, contractors who specialize in constructing concrete cut-offs through and under operational dams now have unprecedented expertise to offer to an industry craving their skills and resources.
+Grouting specialists-both contractors and consultants-have emerged to bring to the North American market a unique perspective and feeling for their work that is unparalleled historically and geographically.
+It is time to squash the false debate of "grouting versus concrete walls."
+The obvious way forward is to take the best from each camp: drill, water test, and grout (relatively cheaply) to prepare the ground for a concrete wall (relatively expensive), the extent of which is now properly defined.
 Then, build, in improved ground conditions, the definitive concrete wall only in those areas where the grouting cannot be expected to be effective in the long term.

-Our dams must be repaired, in a way that can be regarded as "permanent."
-However, there still remains the goal that we should ensure that our designs and implementations are cost-effective.
-Furthermore, there is simply insufficient industrial capacity in the U.S. to build the foreseen volume of cut-offs solely by concrete wall construction techniques in the time frame available.
-The concept of the "composite cut-off" is therefore logical, timely and the obvious choice.
+Our dams must be repaired in a way that must be conceived to be "permanent."
+However, the goal remains that we should ensure that our designs and implementations are cost effective.
+Furthermore, there is simply insufficient industrial capacity in the United States to build the foreseen volume of cut-offs solely by concrete wall construction techniques in the time frame available.
+The concept of the "composite cut-off" is therefore logical, timely, and the obvious choice.
+The concept is wholly consistent with a philosophy of sustainability.